phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/news.jpg"></div>

-> 15th October 2015
+> February 2016

-The release of Phaser 2.4.4 continues our work with bug fixes, new features and optimizations.
-As with the previous version it's a point-release, making it a safe upgrade for anyone using an earlier 2.4 build.
+Phaser 2.4.5 is our first release in 2016 and represents several months of fixes and optimizations.
+As a point release it's a safe upgrade from a previous 2.4 build.

-Internally here at Phaser HQ we have been busy with several new projects.

-First we released [Interphase](http://phaser.io/interphase/), a new 400-page publication for Phaser developers.
-Packed full of exclusive content including 8 complete games, tutorials and a deep dive into the Phaser State Manager.
-It's been a blast to write and we have been really encouraged by the response from readers.
-We're planning on releasing Interphase 2 before the end of the year.

-We've also released [Particle Storm](http://phaser.io/shop/plugins/particlestorm).
-An advanced particle system allowing you to easily create stunning special effects in your games with just a few lines of code.
-Our primary design goal was to create a particle system that was extremely flexible.
-It was important that you should be able to easily integrate the effects into your games.
-Particles are constructed through easy-to-understand JavaScript objects with multiple properties and options to let you quickly put together complex visuals with minimum effort.

-As we close in towards the end of 2015 there are still a couple of new releases on the horizon, as well as Phaser 2.4.5.
-We're also getting very close to a fully working build of Phaser 2 using our new renderer.
 As always, keep you eyes on the Phaser web site or [Twitter](https://twitter.com/photonstorm) for the latest news.

 Finally we'd be extremely grateful if you could get involved with our [Phaser Patreon campaign](https://www.patreon.com/photonstorm).
 The uptake so far has been fantastic.
 Thank you to everyone who now supports Phaser development and shares our belief in the future of HTML5 gaming and Phasers role in that.